 A payday loan can be a financial life-saver, but some people worry that they will be scammed or taken advantage of in their moment of need.
 Needing a loan can be stressful in itself, so you need to make sure that you are using a trusted and legitimate loan company.
 How can you ensure you are using a legitimate lending company if you need to borrow some money?
+In this guide, we will take you through ways to spot an illegitimate lender and how to check the legitimacy of the lender that you are looking at.

-- The lender is not interested in your payment history
+- The lender is not interested in your payment history.

 - The lender demands a prepaid credit card and pressures you to act immediately